dnl-rss/secureum-slot2-solidity101/02_types.md

 Reference type refer to a value by pointing to its location in the EVM, so every reference type must have an additional annotation for the data location.
 There are three data locations: `memory`, `storage`, and `calldata`

-1. `memory`: lifetime limited to external function call
+1. `memory`: lifetime limited to *external function call*
-2. `storage`: lifetime limited to contract lifetime and location of state variables
+2. `storage`: lifetime limited to *contract lifetime* and location of state variables
-3. `calldata`: non-modifiable, non-persistent area where function arguments are stored. behaves life memory. required for parameters of external functions but can be used for other variables.
+3. `calldata`: lifetime limited to *call lifetime*. non-modifiable, non-persistent area where function arguments are stored. behaves like memory. required for parameters of external functions but can be used for other variables.

 ### 56. Data Location & Assignement

 Data location are relevant for both the *persistence of data* and *semantics of assignments*.

+Assignments of variables behave differently depending on their data location:
-1. Assignments between `storage` and `memory` (or from `calldata`) always create an independent copy.
+1. Assignments between `storage` and `memory` (or from `calldata`) always create an *independent copy*.
-2. Assignments from `memory` to `memory` only create references.
-This means that changes to one `memory` variable are also visible in all other memory variables that refer to the same data.
+2. Assignments from `memory` to `memory` create *references*.
-3. Assignments from `storage` to a local storage variable also only assign a reference.
+3. Assignments from `storage` to `storage` create *references*.
-4. All other assignments to `storage` always copy.
-Examples include assignments to state variables or to members of local variables of storage `struct` type, even if the local variable itself is just a reference.
+4. All other assignments to `storage` always *copy*.
+    - Examples include assignments to state variables or to members of local variables of storage `struct` type, even if the local variable itself is just a reference.

 ```solidity
 contract Example {